Evergreen guide

 Keep the paperwork chain intact

 Repair completion is not the same thing as compliance completion.
-The utility or its vendor still needs the right test report in the right system.
+The utility or its reporting system still needs the right test report in the right system.

 • Use the same governing utility workflow that handled the original notice.